 Don't just take my word for it, the chart below shows the rapid growth of Google searches for xgboost (the most popular gradient boosting R package).
 From data science competitions to machine learning solutions for business, gradient boosting has produced best-in-class results.

 In this blog post I describe what is gradient boosting and how to use gradient boosting.

 Machine learning models can be fitted to data individually, or combined in an ensemble.
 An ensemble is a combination of simple individual models that together create a more powerful new model.

-Boosting is a method for creating an ensemble.
+Machine learning boosting is a method for creating an ensemble.
 It starts by fitting an initial model (e.g. a tree or linear regression) to the data.
 Then a second model is built that focuses on accurately predicting the cases where the first model performs poorly.
 The combination of these two models is expected to be better than either model alone.
-Repeat the process many times.
+Then you repeat this process of boosting many times.
 Each successive model attempts to correct for the shortcomings of the combined boosted ensemble of all previous models.

 - If a small change in the prediction for a case causes a large drop in error, then next target outcome of the case is a high value.
 Predictions from the new model that are close to its targets will reduce the error.